guillaume-raineri/test-sf/README.md

 More commands are available with ```make ```

 ## Run tests

- - Run fixtures with `php bin/console doctrine:fixtures:load`
+- Firstly, load the fixtures : `php bin/console doctrine:fixtures:load`

- - Run `./vendor/bin/simple-phpunit`
+- Then run the test suite with : `./vendor/bin/simple-phpunit`.
+  - Available options :
+    - `--testdox` to see the list of tests
+    - `--coverage-html=cov` will generate code coverage inside "cov" directory.
+You need to have xdebug enabled